 2026 Market Outlook

 Several trends are shaping the AI job market this year.
 Production over research: Companies that experimented with AI in 2023-2024 are now hiring for deployment and operations.
 MLOps, platform engineering, and AI infrastructure roles are growing faster than pure research positions.
-Specialization matters: Generalist "AI Engineer" roles are giving way to specialists—Prompt Engineers, LLM Engineers, ML Infrastructure Engineers, AI Product Managers with distinct skill requirements.
+Specialization matters: Generalist "AI Engineer" roles are giving way to specialists like Prompt Engineers, LLM Engineers, ML Infrastructure Engineers, and AI Product Managers with distinct skill requirements.

 Our Methodology